livz/livz.github.io/_posts/2018-05-16-UnderTheWire-Oracle.md

 -a----         5/9/2017   5:04 AM              0 97
 ```

 Then we need to filter for the organizational units that *don't* have a linked group policy.
-More specifically, we need only the results where the collection *LinkedGroupPolicyObjects* is enmty.
+More specifically, we need only the results where the collection *LinkedGroupPolicyObjects* is empty.
 After some attemtps with other operators, I found [this](https://jdhitsolutions.com/blog/powershell/1580/filtering-empty-values-in-powershell/) very good article on filtering for empty values in PowerShell.
-The final command is:
+The command woth the correct filter is:

 ```posh
 PS C:\Users\oracle6\Documents> Get-ADOrganizationalUnit -Filter * | Where {-Not $_.LinkedGroupPolicyObjects}